wxiaoyun/expense-tracker/docs/architecture.md

           - Transaction category
           - Transaction recurring transaction badge
   - `/transactions/new` Create a new transaction
-    - Form
+    - Top bar
+      - Button to return to the previous page
-      - Tab 1: new transaction
+    - Form: new transaction
       - Date
       - Amount
       - Description
       - Category
       - Recurring transaction
-      - Tab 2: new recurring transaction
-        - autocomplete for the recurring transaction
   - `/transactions/edit/:id` Edit a transaction
+    - Top bar
+      - Button to return to the previous page.
+Need alert to ask to confirm exit
     - Form
       - Date
       - Amount